Black Friday Sale is about to get Live!!

 In Stock online: 4

 Quinacridone Magenta: Coolest quinacridone red.
-Makes high key tints and, in mixtures, makes beautiful transparent violets.
+It makes high-key tints and, in mixtures, makes beautiful transparent violets.

-Quinacridone pigments have relatively low tinting strength in general.
+Quinacridone pigments generally have relatively low tinting strength.
 For this reason, quinacridone colours are often expensive because more pigment is required in the formulation.

-Quinacridone pigments have relatively low tinting strength in general.
+Quinacridone pigments generally have relatively low tinting strength.
 For this reason, quinacridone colours are often expensive because more pigment is required in the formulation.

 Quinacridone Magenta offers excellent lightfastness in most media, but some have argued that it is less lightfast in watercolour form.
 Although Quinacridone Magenta received only a passing grade of the fair under ASTM test protocols, other test results have rated the pigment from very good to excellent.
-Transparent reddish violet pigments, in general, have more problems with lightfastness than any different range of colours.
+Transparent reddish violet pigments generally have more problems with lightfastness than any different range of colours.

-PR122 is often used as the Magenta of CMYK (four colours) process printing because it offers a better tradeoff between tinting strength and lightfastness than other pigments in its class.
+PR122 is often used as the Magenta of CMYK (four-colour) process printing because it offers a better trade-off between tinting strength and lightfastness than other pigments in its class.

 Quinacridone Magenta has no acute hazards.
 Overexposure to quinacridone pigments may cause skin irritation.
 Quinacridone pigments contain a compound found to be a skin, eye, and respiratory irritant.